 Study abroad can be a wonderful addition to coursework in sociology.
-It gives you an opportunity to experience cultural differences and many programs offer sociology coursework that engages with institutional structures that are specific to the home country.
-Gaining this type of comparative understanding of will assist your efforts to pursue social justice and social change, as well as work effectively in US organizations.
+It gives you an opportunity to experience cultural differences and many programs offer sociology coursework that engages with institutional structures specific to the home country.
+Gaining this type of comparative understanding will assist your efforts to pursue social justice and social change, as well as to work effectively in U.S. organizations.

 Review the lists of study abroad courses that are approved for Sociology credit when you consider where to apply and when selecting courses once you are accepted.
 If you see other interesting courses on your target university’s website that you would like to take, obtain the course description and a syllabus and provide them in electronic form to the Sociology Department Chair.

 Summer programs are a better study abroad option for some students.
 The Loyola Summer Program in Prague is a one-month intensive Study Abroad Program open to all majors that will complete your ethics core requirement and provide you with sociology elective credit/global studies – topical component:

 - TH 305 - Ethics: Contemporary Moral Issues (satisfies Ethics core)

 - SC 230 - Introduction to Czech Culture and Society / MG 419 - Special Topics in Management / IB 470 - Special Topics in International Business

 Criteria for Acceptance

 - Clean disciplinary record (not on disciplinary probation or with history of disciplinary problems)